-Disasters come in many forms power failures, technology failures, natural disasters, and yes, even human error.
+Disasters come in many forms of power failures, technology failures, natural disasters, and yes, even human error.
 According to Security Week, data loss has increased by more than 400% in the past two years.
 Whatever the cause of loss is, the business impact is real, and the numbers show it.
 Solutions Review found that 90% of businesses that do not have a recovery plan do not survive a disaster, and of those that do, 33% of businesses were not as prepared as they thought they were, despite having a recovery plan in place.

 We’ve established WHY businesses need a comprehensive and proactive disaster recovery (DR) plan, but where do you start?
 Here are six guiding questions to ask yourself when formulating your DR plan:

-What data is mission critical to your business?
+What data is mission-critical to your business?

 In layman’s terms, the data your business cannot live without.
 Depending on your business, mission-critical data can include your website, inventory or logistics tracking, customer service and support, and regulatory compliance.

 In addition to making sure this data is secure, it should also be backed up regularly.
 Sensitive data can include customer account information, employee records, and proprietary business intelligence.

 What are the physical facility constraints? (for the business and recovery facility)